Joseph Pamplany: Auxiliary bishop

-On September 1, 2017, Pope Francis announced his election as the auxiliary bishop of Tellicherry by the Synod of Bishops for the Syro Malabar Church after the request of Mar George Njaralakatt to have a Auxiliary Bishop.
-He was ordained and consecrated a bishop by Mar Njaralakatt, Archbishop of Tellichery in the presence of George Valiamattam, Archbishop Emeritus of Tellicherry and Joseph Kallarangatt, Eparch of Palai at the St. Joseph’s Cathedral, Thalassery.
+On September 1, 2017, Pope Francis announced his election as the auxiliary bishop of Tellicherry by the Synod of Bishops for the Syro Malabar Church after the request of George Njaralakatt to have a Auxiliary Bishop.
+He was ordained and consecrated a bishop by Njaralakatt, Archbishop of Tellichery in the presence of George Valiamattam, Archbishop Emeritus of Tellicherry and Joseph Kallarangatt, Eparch of Palai at the St. Joseph’s Cathedral, Thalassery.

 When He began his tenure as auxiliary bishop, He became the media commission chairman for the Kerala Catholic Bishops' Council and the Syro-Malabar Catholic Church.
 He also serves as the chairman of the Synodal Commission of the Good Shepherd Major Seminary, Kunnoth which supervises the seminary.
 He also spoke at the 2021 International Eucharistic Congress in Hungry to a large crowd.

 Archbishop

-In 2022, He was nominated by Cardinal Mar George Alencherry to become the secretary of the Synod of Bishops replacing Mar Antony Kariyil.
-In that Synodal Session, He was also elected to become the archbishop of the Archdiocese of Tellicherry replacing Mar George Njaralakatt.
+In 2022, He was nominated by Cardinal George Alencherry to become the secretary of the Synod of Bishops replacing Antony Kariyil.
+In that Synodal Session, He was also elected to become the archbishop of the Archdiocese of Tellicherry replacing George Njaralakatt.
 He was installed by Major Archbishop George Alencherry on April 20, 2022, at St. Joseph's Cathedral in Thalassery.